What is Outbound Sales? Guide for B2B Businesses

 When trying out these tools, keep an eye on nuanced features that are otherwise not noticeable but can be something you really need.
 For example, on Mailshake, you can upload new prospect lists on the same campaign (e.g., uploading new prospects every day or every week) and see stats for each list.
 This is something we found that is NOT available on Woodpecker.
 Small things can end up being deal-breakers.

 Another example of innovation in this space is a feature called ‘Lemwarm’ offered by Lemlist.
 It helps you to warm up a brand new email address for cold emailing.
 This feature sends emails to other users of Lemlist by randomly generating some unique content.
-The user account, on the other side automatically replies using some algorithmic approach.
+The user account, on the other side, automatically replies using some algorithmic approach.
 It results in automated email exchanges, and it warms up the email account.

 Lead Generation Tools

 Ask 100 marketers what their most valuable marketing resource is, and the top answer is likely to be their database of leads.
-For outbound, you need leads.
-And, for leads, you need lead generation tools.
+For outbound, you need leads; and, for leads, you need lead generation tools.

 You can source leads that match your customer profile from several places.
 The most popular platform to get leads from is LinkedIn.
 LinkedIn is a B2B social interaction platform where many B2B businesses and their employees have a presence.
-You can use Sales Navigator to sort leads based on several lead and company data attributes and even engage with leads directly on the platform itself.

-We would also like to pitch Salespanel for lead generation.
-Remember when we mentioned ABM on inbound leads?
-That’s where Salespanel comes in.
 It identifies accounts who visit your website even if they have never signed up.
 This basically means you get free leads for outbound from your existing traffic.
 You can also personalize your website and present tailored content to these accounts.

 Other popular platforms include